jcgneto/CV/README.md

 # Education

 Ph.D.
 Food Science and Technology (with a minor in Statistics), University of Nebraska-Lincoln, 2016
 M.S.
-Veterinary Microbioloy, Iowa State University, 2012
+Veterinary Microbiology, Iowa State University, 2012
 B.S.
 Computer Science, University of the People, *in progress*
 B.S.
 Doctor in Veterinary Medicine, Federal University of Lavras, Brazil, 2007